ubisemper/Simple-neural-network/README.md

 About this program,
 This is my first fully funtional Neural network capable of learning the XOR problem.
-XOR is a simple boolean based operator
+XOR is a simple boolean based operator,
-1 and 1 equals 0
+1 and 1 equals 0,
-1 and 0 equals 1
+1 and 0 equals 1,
-0 and 1 equals 1
+0 and 1 equals 1,
-0 and 0 equals 0
+0 and 0 equals 0,
 -----------------------------------------------------------------------------------------------------------------------------

 The code might not be the most beautiful code, but hey i'm a beginner.